MustangYM/Rootless-deb-tool/README.md

 ```

 ### Fire
-Will automatically iterate through dylib in the current directory and then determine your platform to call the matching ldid to sign.
+Will automatically iterate through dylib in the current directory and then determine your platform to call the matching ldid to `sign`.
 ```
 ./pack_cross_deb.sh
 ```